billyrrr/onto/README.md

-Nevertheless, you can still add function callbacks that are triggered after a domain model is updated, but this may introduce concurrency issues and is not perfectly supported due to the design tradeoff in flask-boiler.
+Nevertheless, you can still add function callbacks that are triggered after a domain model is updated, but this may introduce concurrency issues and is not perfectly supported due to the design tradeoff in onto.

 ### Architecture Diagram: